Supply arrangement for temporary help services in the National Capital Region

 5.3 Supplier’s Centralized Professional Services System ePortal information

 Suppliers are responsible for the maintenance and safeguarding of their tombstone data in the CPSS ePortal.
-Suppliers must also safeguard the credentials released to the Main Supplier Contact (MSC) that enable access to the Supplier Module.
+Suppliers must also safeguard the credentials released to the main supplier contact (MSC) that enable access to the supplier module.

 Canada will not delay or cancel any solicitation or contract process due to a supplier’s inability to access, modify or validate such credentials, or because of any claim that such credentials were used without proper authorization.